dmbarbour/glas/docs/GlaDFS.md

-# Glas Distribution Filesystem (GlaDFS)
+# Glas Distribution Filesystem

-Glas distributions eventually require a suitable filesystem.
-This is a relatively low priority while Glas is young.
-But it seems a useful project by its own merits, so I'll write my ideas here.

-## Desiderata

-* decentralized storage
-* incremental download
-* storage provider independence
-* efficient merges and diffs
-* safe atomic updates
-* snapshots and history
-* structure sharing
-* security by default

-Glas doesn't require conventional access-control security.
-But it does need to be secure against a distrusted storage provide or outside attacker.
+Glas distributions would benefit from a filesystem with good support for structure sharing and deduplication, snapshots for history, efficient merges and diffs.

+However, although developing a cool new filesystem is a fun project, the benefits are lower than developing a good distribution-oriented package manager or effective integration with Nix.
+Also, there are existing filesystems that already get close to the goals and can deliver most of the benefits.
+Such as Btrfs or Tahoe-LAFS.

+Still, I've spent some time thinking about this and decided to write my ideas down.
+Maybe I'll get back to it later.

 ## Proposal

 Leverage ideas of log-structured merge trees, merkle trees, and radix trees to construct an immutable, persistent structure with cheap snapshots that be shared within a network.
-Remote nodes may be securely accessed by hash of the encryption key.
+Remote nodes can be encrypted, and securely accessed by hash of the encryption key.

-I can implement a simple memory-mapped database above this model, similar to LMDB.
+Implement a simple memory-mapped database above this model, similar to LMDB.
 This should be a superior option to implementing using files within another filesystem.
-We can later add support for network sharing at this database layer.
+We can add support for network sharing at the database layer.

-Then, develop a FUSE/WinFSP filesystem above this database layer.
+Then, develop a FUSE/WinFSP filesystem above the database.

 ## Representation